-- → Interfering behavior-words, actions, or attitudes that are not an immediate threat or danger to the mental, emotional, social, or physical health of an individual or group. - Examples: not listening, exaggerated stories or injuries, disrupting an activity, not participating, mild swearing - Intervention: conversation between camper and staff with specific action steps to improve individual participation and group dynamic - → Aggressive behavior-words, actions, or attitudes that are an immediate threat or danger to the mental, emotional, social, or physical health of an individual or group. - Examples: physical or verbal abuse, escalation of interfering behaviors, bullying, sexual overtures, running from supervision, racism, harassment - o Intervention: discussion with a Leadership Team member, contact with a primary caregiver, and dismissal from camp for the session in most cases - Restraint may be used ONLY if a camper is an immediate threat or danger to themselves or another individual.
-When possible, the Camp RN will be summoned to monitor the situation and provide medical expertise as necessary.
+- → Interfering behavior-words, actions, or attitudes that are not an immediate threat or danger to the mental, emotional, social, or physical health of an individual or group. - Examples: not listening, exaggerated stories or injuries, disrupting an activity, lack of participation, mild swearing - o Intervention: conversation between camper and staff with specific action steps to improve individual participation and group dynamic - → Aggressive behavior-words, actions, or attitudes that are an immediate threat or danger to the mental, emotional, social, or physical health of an individual or group. - Examples: physical or verbal abuse, escalation of interfering behaviors, bullying, sexual overtures, running from supervision, racism, harassment - o Intervention: discussion with a Leadership Team member, contact with a primary caregiver, and dismissal from camp for the session in most cases - Restraint may be used ONLY if a camper is an immediate threat or danger to themselves or another individual.
+When possible, the Camp Wellness Director will be summoned to check the situation and provide medical expertise as necessary.

 Confidentiality protects our campers and families.
-Staff will not release information about campers to anyone that is not a recognized, connected, involved adult.
+Staff will not release information about campers to anyone that is not a recognized, connected, involved adult or recognized family member.

-We train our staff on these expectations and encourage you to share them with your child and any supportive adults who will be interacting with the Camp Community.
+We train our staff on these expectations and encourage you to share them with your child and any family members who will be interacting with the Camp Community.